momar07005/EcommerceScrapper/README.md

   ## Bonuses

-    - Retrieve any number of reviews (multiple of 10) ✅
+    - Retrieve any number of available reviews (multiple of 10) ✅

     - Do not retrieve reviews already indexed ✅